external-mirrors/buffybox/README.md

 Buffyboard
 ==========

 Buffyboard is a touch-enabled on-screen keyboard running on the Linux framebuffer.
-It's primarily intended for vampire⃰ hunting but you can also use it as a general purpose keyboard.
+It's primarily intended for vampire ⃰ hunting but you can also use it as a general purpose keyboard.

 Buffyboard uses [lvgl] for input processing and rendering.
 Key events are forwarded directly to the kernel via a uinput device.
 Since the latter emulates a hardware keyboard, the terminal keymap must match with Buffyboard's layout or else on-screen keys might not produce the correct result.